Ancestral Clues to Better Sleep and Energy This Winter

 If you struggle with fatigue, insomnia, or frequent colds and flus, aim to have a consistent bedtime and morning routine this winter.
 Going to bed earlier at night can help kick your snooze button habit in the morning.
 If you really struggle to wake up, try some gentle stretching, mobility, or yoga to ease your way into the day.

 Modern hunter-gatherer communities engage in the vast majority of their physical labor in the morning hours exposed to natural light.
-In contrast, most people are indoors all morning throughout the winter – commuting in cars and working in buildings.
-Even on a cloudy day, the natural light outside provides a whopping 100,000-lux (a measure of light intensity), compared to only 5,000-lux in your office or home.
+In contrast, most people are indoors all morning throughout the winter—commuting in cars and working in buildings.
+Even on a cloudy day, the natural light outside provides a whopping 100,000 lux (a measure of light intensity), compared to less than 1,000 lux in your office or home.

 Research shows that this light exposure is crucial for circadian hormone production and, thus, your energy levels, health, and resiliency.
-So, take a walk to your morning coffee, start your day with a run, or talk a call outside – you’ll feel much better for it!
+So take a walk to your morning coffee, start your day with a run, or make a phone call outside—you’ll feel much better for it!

 The Bottom Line

-We can learn a lot about how to optimize our health by mimicking our modern and ancestral hunter-gatherers.
-The Paleo Diet will go a long way to keep you energized and fight off colds and flu this winter.
-Take your health a step further and practice better sleep patterns too.
+We can learn a lot about how to optimize our health by mimicking modern and ancestral hunter-gatherers.
+The Paleo Diet® can already go a long way to keep you energized and fight off colds and the flu this winter.
+Take your health a step further by practicing better sleep patterns, too.